talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/ScalaDecorators.md

 In this post we saw what a *decorator* is in the realm of Object Oriented Design Patterns and defined three ways of writing decorators in Scala, from a traditional way to more elegant ones, utilising features of the Scala language in its versions 2 and 3.
+Check out the [full working code](https://github.com/talestonini/scala-decorators) of the snippets above in GitHub.

-My favourite application of decorators in Scala is actually defining new *functional style* methods for third-party library API's such as Apache Spark's DataFrame/[Dataset](https://spark.apache.org/docs/3.1.2/api/scala/org/apache/spark/sql/Dataset.html) or Apache Kafka Streams' [KStream](https://kafka.apache.org/27/javadoc/org/apache/kafka/streams/kstream/KStream.html).
+To finalise, I'd like to share that my favourite application of decorators in Scala is actually defining new *functional style* methods for third-party library API's such as Apache Spark's DataFrame/[Dataset](https://spark.apache.org/docs/3.1.2/api/scala/org/apache/spark/sql/Dataset.html) or Apache Kafka Streams' [KStream](https://kafka.apache.org/27/javadoc/org/apache/kafka/streams/kstream/KStream.html).

-If you got up to here, thank you!
+If you got down to here, thank you!
 I hope you enjoyed the read and would really like to receive your feedback.

 Cheers!